tyzippy/edx-documentation/en_us/course_authors/source/video/video_process_overview.rst

   :alt: The process for adding videos to an edx.org course, as outlined in the
       following numbered steps.

 #.
-The course team prepares to add videos to the course.
-These steps can happen
+The course team :ref:`prepares to add videos to the course <Preparing a
-   simultaneously.
+   Video>`.
+These steps can happen simultaneously.

-   * The course team creates videos.
+   * The course team :ref:`creates videos <Create a Video>`.
-   * The course team or organization contracts with 3Play Media, cielo24, or another third party transcript provider.
+   * The course team or organization :ref:`contracts with a transcript provider<Obtain a Video Transcript>`, such as 3Play Media or cielo24.

 #.
-The course team uploads a video to the Video Uploads page.
+The course team :ref:`uploads a video <Uploading a Video for an edx org
+   Course>` to the **Video Uploads** page.

 #.
-The edX video process encodes and uploads completed videos to the edX
+The :ref:`edX video process <Automated Video Process for Integrated
+   Transcripts>` encodes and uploads completed videos to the edX hosting service.
-   hosting service.

 #.
-The course team creates video components and adds the video information to
+The course team :ref:`creates video components <Add a Video to an edx org
-   the components.
+   Course>` and adds the video information to the components.

-The specific process is different depending on your transcript provider.
-For more information, see :ref:`Add a video with integrated transcripts to a course` or :ref:`Add a video with non integrated transcripts to a course`.
+For more information, see :ref:`Obtain a Video Transcript` or :ref:`Add a Video to a Course`.

+.. _Video Process for Courses on Edge:

 ************************************
 Video Process for Courses on Edge